scikit-hep/iminuit/doc/contribute.rst

 virtualenv
 ++++++++++

-Another way is to use `Python virtual environments`_ and to `pip` install via `requirements.txt`_
+Another way is to use `Python virtual environments`_ and `pip` to install the `dev-requirements.txt`_

 .. code-block:: bash

     pip install virtualenv
     virtualenv iminuit-dev
     source iminuit-dev/bin/activate
-    pip install -r requirements.txt
+    pip install -r dev-requirements.txt

 Development workflow
 --------------------

-To simplify hacking, we have a Makefile to simplify common commands.
+To simplify hacking, we have a Makefile with common commands.
 To see what commands are available, do:

 .. code-block:: bash